Enjoy the Beauty of Autumn in Lake Placid With This One-Week Itinerary

 Walk Around Town & Shop 'til You Drop

 After you’ve sufficiently recovered from that delectable brunch, you’ll definitely want to explore downtown.
-There are tons of cute shops—from the Alpine Mall, which has several little gems, including an animal-themed gift shop, to There & Back Again, which features plenty of souvenir options for loved ones, to a variety of outlets and apparel stores.
+There are tons of cute shops—from the Alpine Mall, which has several little gems, including an animal-themed gift shop, to a variety of outlets and apparel stores.
 Of course, there are also tons of ski and snowboard shops to help you prep for snow season.

 End the Day with a Sizzling Dinner